NEXR5GO Cellular Router (PoE) with Dual Band (2.4GHz & 5.8GHz) WiFi

 Our WiFiX version of GoldenOrb (based on OpenWRT) comes pre-installed on the NEXR5GO.

-Please refer to our Tutorial for instructions configuring the WiFiX firmware/software for cellular service.
+Please refer to TUTORIAL tab on the listing for a general setup guide for configuring the WiFiX firmware/software for cellular service.
+Tutorials are also available HERE for download.

 DISCLAIMER: The WiFiX NEXR5GO is an exclusive router which is preloaded with customized firmware created specifically for the NEXR5GO.
 It IS NOT compatible with any other router firmware.